ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

     - winget
     - iac
 ---
-As development environment I frequently use a Windows Virtual Machine (VM).
-This VM can be hosted on different platforms such as VMware (ESXi/Workstation or Fusion), Hyper-V or Azure for example.
-I created a couple of PowerShell scripts to install the tools and extensions I need for creating and updating my Terraform, Packer, Bicep and PowerShell scripts.
+As a development environment, I frequently use a Windows Virtual Machine (VM).
+This VM can be hosted on different platforms such as VMware (ESXi/Workstation or Fusion), Hyper-V, or Azure for example.
+I created a couple of PowerShell scripts to install the tools and extensions I need for creating and updating my Terraform, Packer, Bicep, and PowerShell scripts.

 ![developer](developer.jpeg)